Mastercard/flow/assert/assert-junit5/README.md

 }
 ```

-Enable standard Jupiter parallel execution (for example
+Enable standard Jupiter parallel execution
-`junit.jupiter.execution.parallel.enabled=true` and
+(`junit.jupiter.execution.parallel.enabled=true`) and mark the class
-`junit.jupiter.execution.parallel.mode.default=concurrent`) and independent flows
+`@Execution(CONCURRENT)`, and independent flows run at the same time.
+Nothing
-run at the same time.
-Nothing Flow-specific is configured; with parallel execution
+Flow-specific is configured; with parallel execution disabled the same class runs
-disabled the same class runs serially with identical results.
+serially with identical results.
+Prefer the class annotation to
+`junit.jupiter.execution.parallel.mode.default=concurrent`: the global default
+also applies to plain `Flocessor.tests()` classes, whose flows are not ordered for
+concurrent execution.

 Flows are kept apart only by what the model already declares: